Pastora Imperio: Family

-She married the famous bullfighter Rafael Gómez Ortega El Gallo ("the rooster"), on the 20th of February 1911 in the Church of San Sebastián in Madrid.
+She married the famous bullfighter Rafael Gómez Ortega El Gallo ("the rooster"), on 20 February 1911 in the Church of San Sebastián in Madrid.
 The marriage lasted less than a year before the pair separated, although they would remain legally married until divorce was allowed under the new Constitution of the Second Republic.
-Nevertheless Rafael Gómez recognized Pastora's daughter Rosario Gómez Rojas (born 1920), giving the child his last name, even though she was actually the daughter of Fernando de Borbon y Madán, Duke of Dúrcal, and cousin of Alfonso XIII.
+Nevertheless, Rafael Gómez recognized Pastora's daughter Rosario Gómez Rojas (born 1920), giving the child his last name, even though she was actually the daughter of Fernando de Borbon y Madán, Duke of Dúrcal, and cousin of Alfonso XIII.
 Fernando de Borbon had offered to recognise the child, but Pastora declined, wishing to avoid a scandal.

 Rosario "la Borbona" would go on to marry bullfighter Rafael Vega de los Reyes, "el Gitanillo de Triana" (Spanish: The Little Gypsy of Triana), in 1937.
 He was the younger brother of bullfighter Fernando "Gitanillo de Triana" who had died in 1931 from his bullfighting injuries.
 Together Rosario and Rafael had five children: Curro, Carmen, Pastora, Rafael and Charo.

 Imperio's great-grandchildren include actress Pastora Vega, and singer Héctor Dona, who collaborated on a biography about Imperio.

 Death and legacy

-Pastora Imperio died in Madrid on September 14, 1979 at the age of 92.
+Pastora Imperio died in Madrid on September 14, 1979, at the age of 92.

 The Duchess of Alba financed a statue in her honour.
 The Monumento a Pastora Imperio, depicting the artist dancing with her arms in the air, was created by the sculptor Luis Álvarez Duarte.
-The bronze statue was dedicated on the 14th of February 2006 and is located at the intersection of Velázquez and O'Donnell streets in the centre of Seville.
+The bronze statue was dedicated on 14 February 2006 and is located at the intersection of Velázquez and O'Donnell streets in the centre of Seville.
 During the opening ceremony her relatives were very grateful for the location chosen for the monument because from there "Pastora could see every year the procession of the Christ of the Great Power".

 The Wax Museum of Barcelona has a statue of her.